Hareg2024/SQL-Refresher-/README.md

 # SQL-Refresher-
-This is Repository is for just a refresher purpose
+This is Repository is for a refresher purpose

 Table name: Customer record
 Columns: Age, Gender, State, Names